GitExcited/MRE-soen341projectW2024/README.md

 ### J. David Ruiz / Full Stack
 I am a software engineering student at Concordia.
 I have experience in building large scale website applications using React.
 I also love programming in Python and Java.
-I have worked at Bombardier and Intact as software developper.
+I have worked at Bombardier and Intact as a software developper.
 In this project I will be working in the front and backend.

 ### Yan Pilon - Developer / Full Stack
 I am a software engineering student at Concordia who specializes in Full-Stack development using Vue.js, Express.js, Node.js and MongoDB as a main stack but who also has experience with various other languages and frameworks such as: Java, Python, C#, Angular.js and others.
 I will be mainly working on feature implementation but I will also be helping coordinating members who have less experience with web technologies/development.

 ### Mohammad Natsheh
-I am a computer engineer at Concordia with experience programming in lower level languages such as x86 and arm assembly as well as java and C++.
+I am a computer engineer student at Concordia with experience programming in lower level languages such as x86 and arm assembly as well as java and C++.
 I have previously worked using the agile methodology with a previous project involving the development of an Android application.
 I have worked with databases including Firebase and some SQL experience.
 I will be working on the front end for this project using typescript.

 ### David Jordan Mateus
-I am a software engineering student at Concordia university who over my summer intership specialized in AI, specifically in neural network creation.
-I have most my experience creating neural networks in python.
+I am a software engineering student at Concordia university who over my summer internship specialized in AI, specifically in neural network creation.
+Most of my experience is creating neural networks in python.
 I am also confortable using Java, JavaScript, C#, CSS and more.
-Due to having taking web design in the past I will also be confortable creating the website.
+Due to having taken web design in the past I will also be confortable creating the website.
 I will be working more so on front end and design of the website.

 ### Rishit Mittal
 I am a computer engineering student at Concordia university who specialized in Machine Learning, Deep Learning, AI specifically in neural network such as CNN over my 8 month internship.
 I have experience using SDK with C/C++, Java, Python and lower level language such as x86 assembly.
 I have some experience in creating a webpage using HTML, CSS and I would be working on the front end using vue.js and would be helping out in the backend too.